 Every year, 2 months before the beginning of the City’s annual budget cycle, conduct a review of bicycle infrastructure issues and improvements with City Council, the Traffic Commission and the Bicycle Board.

 Encouragement

 Objective:

 Provide amenities, rewards and support to citizens for riding their bicycles rather than driving their cars.
 Encouragement moves people from contemplating riding their bicycles for transportation to actually doing it.

-Projects:
+Actions: